Braves vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Marcell Ozuna ready for the second of a four-game series against Freddie Freeman and the Los Angeles Dodgers on Friday at Dodger Stadium.
+The Atlanta Braves and Los Angeles Dodgers will play on Saturday at Dodger Stadium, at 9:10 PM ET, with Matt Olson and Freddie Freeman among those expected to produce at the plate.

-The Braves are -130 moneyline favorites for this matchup with the Dodgers (+110).
-The over/under is 8.5 runs for this game (with -115 odds to hit the over and -105 odds on the under).
+The Braves are the favorite in this one, at -115, while the underdog Dodgers have -105 odds to play spoiler.
+The total is 10 runs for this contest (with -105 odds on the over and -115 odds on the under).

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.